williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

     -   `smsRecovery`

-        When set to **true**, this will allow a users with a configured mobile phone number to recovery their password using an SMS.
+        When set to **true**, this will allow a users with a configured mobile phone number to recover their password using an SMS.

         Defaults to **false**
     -   `selfServiceUnlock`